 Where can I get groceries and other items?

 There is a very small general store and fuel dock in Echo Bay, located a couple of minutes by boat from the station.
-The stock of the general store cannot be guaranteed.
-You will need to do your grocery or liquor shopping in Port McNeill at the IGA or the SuperValue Market.
-It is best to pack groceries in boxes for easier transport.
+During the field season, we do weekly supply runs into Port McNeill, including a grocery order.